As part of the 2019 reforms to private health insurance, the government introduced a new tiered

 Silver Hospital is the second highest tier of cover.

-At a minimum, Silver Hospital must include cover for 29 categories of treatment and services.
+At a minimum, Silver Hospital must include cover for 26 specific treatment categories, and restricted cover for Hospital psychiatric services, Palliative care and Rehabilitation.

-It’s designed for people that are looking for more cover than Bronze Hospital, but who don’t need top
+It’s designed for people that are looking for more cover than Bronze Hospital, but who don’t need cover for all treatment categories (which are found in Gold Hospital cover).

 HBF offer two levels of Silver Hospital cover.
 Both include more than the government’s minimum